 As an enthusiast in the history of art, I've been an avid collector of art-related CD-ROMs since the early days of the medium, around 1993.
-After dozens of CDs later, I can honestly say that Corbis?
-Paul C้zanne: Portrait of My World is the best CD-ROM about an artist I've ever seen, period.
+Dozens of CDs later, I can honestly say that Corbis' Paul Cézanne: Portrait of My World is the best CD-ROM about an artist I've ever seen, period.
 Alden Mudge says it all in his wonderfully thorough review for Bookpage: |

 In fact, it is amazing how much information the designers have managed to squeeze onto this CD-ROM.
-Luckily, Paul C้zanne comes with a number of sophisticated management features -- an excellent index and an "Exploration" feature that facilitates easy movement, for example.
-Most impressive is "QuickMove," which uses a "mosaic" of color-coded squares to create a kind of roadmap of everything on the CD-ROM.
+Luckily, Paul Cézanne comes with a number of sophisticated navigational features – an excellent index and an "Exploration" option that facilitates easy movement, for example.
+Most impressive is "QuickMove", which uses a "mosaic" of color-coded squares to create a kind of roadmap of everything on the CD-ROM.
 With preview and keyword search capabilities, QuickMove is attractive and easy-to-use and should be an industry standard.
-All in all, Paul C้zanne is a remarkable piece of work.
+All in all, Portrait of My World is a remarkable piece of work.
 It would approach perfection if only it included endnotes and a bibliography for the curious and skeptical among us, but this is a quibble.
-With Paul C้zanne: Portrait of My World, Corbis Publishing continues to set the standard for lively, sophisticated, visually exciting, and intellectually stimulating products that are sure to be of interest to book lovers."
+With this release, Corbis Publishing continues to set the standard for lively, sophisticated, visually exciting, and intellectually stimulating products that are sure to be of interest to book lovers."

 Reviewed by: Underdogs